jrpotter/notebook/notes/c17/index.md

 %%ANKI
 Basic
 Consider object `A`.
-What is "the type" of its object representation?
+What is the "type" of its object representation?
 Back: `unsigned char[sizeof A]`
 Reference: Jens Gustedt, _Modern C_ (Shelter Island, NY: Manning Publications Co, 2020).
 <!--ID: 1732622657263-->